Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 Pre-Production Sample (PPS) Mandate

-Following the final fit approval and before commencing bulk production, We (LS Custom Manufacture LLC) will create and supply a Pre-Production Sample (PPS).
+Following the final fit approval, We (LS Custom Manufacture LLC) will create and supply a Pre-Production Sample (PPS).
 This PPS serves as the definitive, physical standard and must include all final, approved components, specifically:

-We send or keep this PPS for the chosen production house alongside the complete Technical Package (Tech Pack).
-The production house, whether that’d be us or somewhere else, must use this PPS as the mandatory physical guide for quality, construction, and aesthetic integrity, ensuring the finished bulk order precisely matches the approved standard.
+We send this PPS to you to send to the chosen production house alongside the complete Technical Package (Tech Pack).
+The production house, must use this PPS as the mandatory physical guide for quality, construction, and aesthetic integrity, ensuring the finished bulk order precisely matches the approved standard.

 Shipping & Logistics Policy (Outbound Goods)